Gargunnock Hills

 The Gargunnock Hills are a range of hills west of the city of Stirling, Scotland.
 They culminate in the peak of Carleatheran, whose 485 m summit is crowned by a trigonometrical pillar.
 The Gargunnock Hills are separated from the Fintry Hills to their west by the valley of the Backside Burn.
 To their east are the Touch Hills, whilst to the south is Carron Valley Reservoir.
 The hills are defined to the north by a 300 m craggy escarpment overlooking the glen of the River Forth.
 At the foot of this scarp are the villages of Gargunnock and Kippen.

 The hills drain principally to the south; Mary Glyn's Burn and Burnfoot Burn combine with Gourlay's Burn and Backside Burn to form Endrick Water.
-The waters of Earl's Burn are dammed at two places to form Earlsburn Reservoir no. 1 and Earlsburn Reservoir no. 2.
+The waters of Earl's Burn are dammed at two places to form Earlsburn Reservoir No. 1 and Earlsburn Reservoir no. 2.
 The few streams which fall to the north include Gargunnock Burn which plunges over the scarp at Downie's Loup, and Leckie Burn which flows through Loch Logan and then St. Colm's Glen.
-Additionally two streams, the Easter Blackspout and the Wester Blackspout flow into a reservoir from the hills.
+Additionally two streams, the Easter Blackspout and the Western Blackspout flow into a reservoir from the hills and then on to join Leckie Burn.